 - Researchers with Honorary Clinical Contracts (e.g. Clinical Academics).

 These researchers have joint NHS/university posts which enable them to conduct clinical duties including research, and to work across NHS organisations through the existing NHS systems

-Further guidance on whether an honorary contract is necessary can be found on page 49-65 of the Research in the NHS HR Good Practice Resource Pack .
+Further guidance on whether an honorary contract is necessary can be found in the NHS HR Good Practice Resource Pack .
 If you are unsure, please contact the R&D Department in the NHS Trust directly.